happeneddr9/STM32F0-YM2151-VGMPlayer/README.md

 - Timebar is RGB!
 - The song will loop once if it has non-zero loop offset.
 - Added a SD Cards error handler, will be call when it can't get response from SD Card, code will be stuck in here until SD Card response.
+- It'll calculate how many VGM files at the beginning.